kxxrxx/Digit-Classifier/README.md

 Packages used:

 - Tkinter: standard Python interface for creating GUI applications
-- OpenCV:image and video processing library used to reformat images and recognize objects through a camera
+- OpenCV: image and video processing library used to reformat images and recognize objects through a camera
 - PIL: Python Imaging Library for image processing

 Resources: